Sacred sites in Hungary

 Why this place is sacred

 Szentkút's thinness gathers around its perennial holy spring, the focus of centuries of healing testimony, in a forested gorge between the Cserhát and Mátra mountains.
-Pilgrims have come for more than eight hundred years to drink the water, pray before Our Lady's image, and seek reconciliation with God, others and themselves.
+The water is approached as a source of healing, and the seeking of reconciliation — with God, with others, with oneself — is woven into the act of coming here.
 Above the church, hermit caves inhabited by solitaries from the thirteenth to the eighteenth century deepen the valley's contemplative quality.
 The shrine is framed as a place to step out of everyday routine — the spring, the caves and the surrounding hills together foster contemplation and healing devotion.

 A medieval Marian pilgrimage shrine centered on a miraculous healing spring, with a church built for pilgrims at Mátraverebély by 1210.